suffolklibraries/sljekyll/_events/lowestoft-2018-04-07-spring-fayre.md

 breadcrumb: y
 ---

-Pick up some crafts and food at our spring fayre.
+Pick up some local handmade gifts. cards and crafts and try your luck in the grand raffle at our spring fayre.

 Do you want to sell your wares?
 Stalls are £5 per pitch plus a raffle prize from your selection.
 Tickets and forms available from the library from January.